 Northrop Grumman’s RP&M team has shown a remarkable ability for creating the perfect modification tool for the task at hand.
 The team also discovered a surefire method for reducing to an absolute minimum both the time and cost associated with building those tools.

 Northrop Grumman’s RP&M team uses 3D Systems SLA additive manufacturing technologies to create tools.
-3D Systems invented SLA technology in the late-1980s and continues to develop and supply systems for a wide range of applications.
+3D Systems invented SLA technology in the late-1980s and continues to develop and supply systems for a wide

 Before additive manufacturing companies relied on conventional prototyping methods which require cutting sample parts on regular production machines or by hand.
 These samples often need to be created multiple times before a working prototype is produced.

 With SLA technology the fixture tools are created directly from a CAD file which significantly increases accuracy and speed and decreases the need and time required for multiple iterations.
 As the 3D print materials used to create rapid prototypes have improved companies have been able to use the technology to create end-use parts.
 This ability is known as rapid manufacturing, a technique that Northrop Grumman knows inside out.